morris/gqlm/README.md

 - Test results with requests and responses are written to `__gqlm__/<n>.mjs`.
 - Collected memory is written to `__gqlm__/memory.mjs`.
-- Inspect these files to determine fitness.
-A good idea is
+- Inspect these files to determine fitness of the tested GraphQL API.
+- A good workflow is to follow up by creating integration/snapshot tests for conservation of behavior.

 ## Authentication